RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/isaac-sim-fundamentals.md

 set_prim_attribute_value(joint_path, "drive:angular:physics:damping", 1000.0)
 ````

-## Building a Custom Task for Isaac Lab
+## Building a custom task for Isaac Lab

 Isaac Lab is a reinforcement learning framework built on top of Isaac Sim.
 A **Task** defines everything the RL algorithm needs: the scene setup, the observations the agent receives, the rewards it gets, and when an episode ends.